citius/phanos/README.md

 5. --sitemap - Sitemap url, you provided then Phanos automatic load and parse sitemap file, will found location urls and start crawl.
 Supports file in local file system, and URL address.
 Also phanos understand Sitemapindex files.
 If set then URL parameter will be ignored.
 6. --as - You can set User Agent using this parameter, also Phano have predefined aliases: Google, Bing, Yandex. (in progress!)
+7. --deep - Turn on link collector.
+Link collector find and add to scan links on a visited page.

 Examples
 --------